Chris Zabriskie: Biography

 Chris Zabriskie got his musical start in noise-rock duo Struggleburger, but went solo unexpectedly at a show in 2001 when the other members of the band did not show up.
-Between 2006 and 2009, Zabriskie released three vocal albums under the name lo-fi is sci-fi.
+Between 2006 and 2009, Zabriskie released four vocal albums under the name lo-fi is sci-fi.

 In 2009, he turned his attention towards instrumental music, first releasing The Dark Glow of the Mountains.
 The album's stark electronic minimalism was a departure from his previous work.
 Two more instrumental albums, I Am a Man Who Will Fight for Your Honor and Preludes followed in the same year.
 He continues to release new ambient music on a regular basis.

 Zabriskie self-releases his albums on his website and is also a vocal supporter of BitTorrent and file sharing.
 In the past, he has admitted to leaking his own records to various torrent sites in advance of their release dates.
 As of March 2009, Zabriskie offers free downloads of all of his music.
 In 2011, Zabriskie joined WMFU's Free Music Archive and changed the Creative Commons license on his music to be much more permissive and open.

 Zabriskie is also a filmmaker, with producing and editing work including music videos for John Vanderslice as well as various short films and many of his own music videos.
 In 2020, Zabriskie designed and performed video visuals for the Cupcakes 20th anniversary reunion performance at Metro Chicago.